 With breathtaking sunset views, scenic hiking paths through the island’s mountainous villages, local shops and markets, and waterfront activities like swimming and sailing, you could easily spend an entire holiday exploring this island.
 There are, however, several other islands just a short ferry ride away that only amplify the Greek island experience and make day trips a popular choice among visitors.

-When is the best time to stay in a vacation rental in Naxos?
+The best time to stay in a holiday rental in Naxos

 The Mediterranean climate in Naxos is known for its warm, sunny summers and mild, rainy winters.
 The warm summer months provide the perfect weather for the many water activities, while a breeze helps keep the temperatures pleasant for non-water related activities.
 The Naxos Summer Festival in Bazeos Tower, which hosts a variety of cultural events, musical performances, and art displays, takes place the first weekend in September.
 This makes the summer season a popular time to book Naxos villas.